mickadespres/Python-RAT/README.md

 * Run commands on the target system (cp, mkdir, touch, rm, shutdown, reboot, ...)
 * Get log file of the standard output stream of the target system
-* Download files from the target system (text files only)
+* Download files from the target system (text files only) (with overwriting checks)
-* Upload files on the target system (text files only)
+* Upload files on the target system (text files only) (with overwriting checks)
 * Error recognition during socket creation
+* File detection during transfers

 ### Directions